scala/docs.scala-lang/_overviews/toolkit/sttp-what-else.md

 You can learn more about `Future`-based backends in [sttp documentation](https://sttp.softwaremill.com/en/latest/backends/future.html).

-sttp supports many more asynchronous wrappers such as, the Monix [Task], the cats [Effect], the [ZIO] type and more.
+sttp supports many more asynchronous wrappers such as, the Monix `Task`, the cats `Effect`, the `ZIO` type and more.
 You can see the full list of supported backends [here](https://sttp.softwaremill.com/en/latest/backends/summary.html).

 ## Websockets

 You can use a `DefaultFutureBackend` to open a websocket, as follows.

-{% tabs 'ws' class=scala-version-tabs %}
+{% tabs 'ws' class=tabs-scala-version %}
 {% tab 'Scala 2' %}
 ```scala
 import scala.concurrent.duration.Duration